hubleto/developer/book/content/pages/create-first-app.md

 #### Add routes

-To create a routing table for HTTP GET requests, use `httpGet()` method of the application's router which is available in `$this->app->router` variable.
+To create a routing table for HTTP GET requests, use `httpGet()` method of the application's router which is available in `$this->main->router` variable.
 The method takes an array of routes as an argument and adds these routes to the router's routing table.

-> **REMEMBER** `$this->app` is the secret word for accessing the Hubleto main core app.
-It is NOT referencing your app.
+> **REMEMBER** `$this->main` is the secret word for accessing the Hubleto main core.
+It contains project config, router, permission manager and other useful components.

 Each route is a very simple key/value pair where key is a regular expression to match relative URL (the URL without the rewritebase) against and the value is the class name of controller to be executed.